openneuropet/PET2BIDS/spreadsheet_conversion/Readme.md

 ## convert_spreadsheet_metadata.m

 The matlab function `convert_spreadsheet_metadata.m` can be called and users are prompted to select a spreadsheet, or it can be passed directly as input.
-If command line is used, output name can also be specified, overwise the same location and name is used to create the json file.
+If command line is used, output name can also be specified, otherwise the same location and name is used to create the json file.